We asked a bunch of recruiters about their use of text recruiting and here’s what we found:

 - No need: Some recruiters feel that they get good enough response rates through phone and email, and therefore have no need to use text messaging.

-Survey Result: 42% of respondents who text are using their personal phones.
+Survey Result: 70% of respondents who text are using cell phones.

-This fell in line with our hypothesis that roughly half of recruiters are using their personal phones for professional recruitment use because most recruiters don't have access to a business mobile phone.
+This fell in line with our hypothesis that the majority of recruiters are using cell phones for professional recruitment use because most recruiters don't have access to a better alternative.
 Based on the previous question about why recruiters aren’t texting, we deduct that more recruiters would text their candidates if they had an effective alternative to using their personal phones.

 Survey Result: 54% of respondents text because it’s faster than calling or emailing.